LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActionsComposition.md

 }
 ```

-And you can use it as:
+You can use it like this:

 ```
 def index = Authenticated { user =>